 *Percentages are approximations.

-NOTE: The MOC examinations only cover the Clinical Science section of the Item Classification Outline.
+NOTE: The CQE examinations only cover the Clinical Science section of the Item Classification Outline.

 The examinations include items listed in the examination item classification list as determined by the ABAI Board of Directors as well as current ACGME Program Requirements for Residency Education in Allergy and Immunology.